calloncampbell/Office365-PacUtil/README.md

 - **VersionPath** - This is the path and filename to store the latest version from the Office 365 IP and Url Web Service.
 The version value in this file is based on the format of YYYYMMDDNN, where NN is a natural number incremented if there are multiple versions required to be published on a single day, with 00 representing the first update for a given day.

-- **DataPath** - This is the path and filename to store the latest data from the Office 365 IP and Url Web Service, which is then used to generate
+- **DataPath** - This is the path and filename to store the latest data from the Office 365 IP and Url Web Service, which is then used to generate the final output.

 - **Instance** = < Worldwide | China | USGovDoD | USGovGCCHigh > - The short name of the Office 365 service instance.